Kapuskasing: Transportation

 Travellers reach Kapuskasing by car, Ontario Northland bus, or plane.

 The town's pulp and paper mill is served by the Ontario Northland Railway, which took over the trackage serving the mill in 1994.
 The mill is located near the original National Transcontinental Railway mainline (NTR) that was later nationalized as part of the Canadian National Railway.
 The railway line crossed the Kapuskasing River in 1913 and was the main means of transportation accessing the town until the late 1950s and the early 1960s, when Highway 11 became the main route to the city.

 Kapuskasing Airport was once a refuelling stop for Trans-Canada Air Lines flights in the days before jet airliners.
 It no longer has scheduled flights.
+The closest airport that does have scheduled commercial flights is Timmins Victor M. Power Airport, which is about 170 km by road from Kapuskasing.

 Public services

 Health

 Sensenbrenner Hospital was built in 1927–1929 by the Spruce Falls Pulp & Paper Company for its workers.
 At the time the hospital was one of northern Ontario's finest.
 In 1988, the need for a more modern facility arose and the ultra-modern 53 bed complex was built in a different part of the town.
 Sensenbrenner serves a regional population of 14,000 residents.
 The hospital provides both in-patient and out-patient care.
 Clinical services include; emergency services, chronic cardiorespiratory, acute neurology, specialty clinics, general medicine, surgery, anaesthesia, obstetrics, pediatrics, chronic and long-term care, rehabilitation, and other related diagnostic and treatment services.
 The health care services are assessment, evaluation, screening, treatment programs and direct therapy.
 In 1995, the hospital built a private clinic wing near the Emergency Room.

 EMS services are provided by Sensenbrenner Hospital, which is managed by the Northeastern Ontario Medical Education Corporation (NOMEC).

 The Porcupine Health unit serves the town with preventive education, psychiatric services, social services and child social service.